 The Story Behind This Recipe

-From my kitchen to yoursโI Cleaned My Gunky Baking Dish with This Pantry Staple, and It Was a Breeze! mixes a little nostalgia with a buttery finish.
-Tested, tasted, and ready for your table.
-You know that feeling when you're doing the dishes and suddenly there it isโyour poor, gunky baking dish from last night's sticky creamy-rotini-with-mushroom (ugh, don't evenโฆ
+Hey, I’m Alexandraa!
+This I Cleaned My Gunky Baking Dish with This Pantry Staple, and It Was a Breeze! was built for family tables: simple steps, reliable results, and flavor that makes people ask for seconds.
+You know that feeling when you're doing the dishes and suddenly there it is—your poor, gunky baking dish from last night's sticky creamy-rotini-with-mushroom (ugh, don't even…

 How I Cleaned My Gunky Baking Dish with Pantry Staples